 Do you suffer from...

-If you suffer from any of these signs, you may have a clogged and toxic bowel.
+If you suffer from any of these, you may have a clogged and toxic bowel.
 Colonics give the body a kick-start to internal health and wellbeing.
 Colon irrigation is the quickest and safest, gentlest most effective way of eliminating toxins and restoring normal bowel function.

-What exactly does a treatment involve/how is it done?
+What exactly does a treatment involve and how is it done?

-Colon Hydrotherapy is a gentle treatment during which warm and cold water is introduced into the bowel.
+Colon hydrotherapy is a gentle treatment during which warm and cold water is introduced into the bowel.
 As the water is released, it flows out, providing a gentle cleansing effect upon the bowel wall.
-This gentle flushing of the bowel is repeated over a period of around 30 minutes.
+This gentle flushing of the bowel is repeated over a period of approximately 30 minutes.

 Yes – a colonic treatment does not interfere with the use of the contraceptive pill.